Unboxed-Software/solana-course/content/paging-ordering-filtering-data.md

 This is challenging.
 If you get stuck, feel free to reference the [solution code](https://github.com/Unboxed-Software/solana-student-intros-frontend/tree/solution-paging-account-data).
 With this you complete Module 1!
 How was your experience?
 Feel free to [share some quick feedback](https://airtable.com/shrOsyopqYlzvmXSC?prefill_Module=Module%201), so that we can continue to improve the course!

 As always, get creative with these challenges and take them beyond the instructions if you want!

+## Completed the lab?

+Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=9342ad0a-1741-41a5-9f68-662642c8ec93)!